The Pleasure Garden (1925 film): Production credits

+Release

+C. M. Woolf, the head of the Gainsborough film distribution company, found The Pleasure Garden to be insufficiently commercial and too "European" to be released, which led to the film not being shown in England initially.
+The Pleasure Garden premiered on 8 January 1926 in Berlin, Germany.

+Reception

+A review in an American film magazine called The Pleasure Garden a "sex picture wholely unsuitable for the exhibitor who aims to show good clean entertainment" with "many highly objectionable scenes", making it "not a picture to entertain American audiences".

-Preservation and home video status
+Preservation status and home media

 In June 2012, The Pleasure Garden and eight other silent Hitchcock films were restored by the British Film Institute.
 As a result, 20 minutes of missing footage was added to this film, including "the atmospheric color tinting of the period".
 A new score was commissioned for the restoration by young British composer Daniel Patrick Cohen and it has been performed live with the film many times around the world.
-It has not been released on home video due to a lack of funds to properly record the score.
+Due to a lack of funds to properly record the score, it has not been released on home video.
+Australian label Imprint announced the film's Blu-ray release within The Hitchcock Nine collector set, accompanied with a new piano score by Neil Brand and an alternative organ score by Lee Erwin, scheduled to be released on September 2025.

 The only official DVD release contains a poor quality edited version of the film by US collector Raymond Rohauer.
-Like Hitchcock's other British films, all of which are copyrighted worldwide, The Pleasure Garden has been heavily bootlegged on home video.
-At the end of 2021, The Pleasure Garden became the first Hitchcock film to enter the public domain in the United States but only in its non-restored, scoreless form.
-It will remain copyrighted in the rest of the world until the end of 2050.
+The Pleasure Garden has been heavily bootlegged on home video.
+At the end of 2021, The Pleasure Garden became the first Hitchcock film to enter the public domain in the United States.